-C. Technical - Justification 1.
 Has this proposal for addition of character(s) been submitted before?
-If YES explain No 2.
+No If YES explain 2.
 Has contact been made to members of the user community (for example: National Body, user groups of the script or characters, other experts, etc.)?
-No If YES, with whom?
-If YES, available relevant documents: 3.
+No If YES, available relevant documents: 3.
 Information on the user community for the proposed characters (for example: size, demographics, information technology use, or publishing use) is included?
-Reference: People with impaired vision (info will be provided) 4 The context of use for the proposed characters (type of use: common or rare) Common Reference: on-line database services for Braille-translated text (e.g. www: braille. dknet.dk) Yes If YES, where?
+Reference: People with impaired vision (info will be provided) 4.
+The context of use for the proposed characters (type of use; common or rare) Common Reference: on-line database services for Braille-translated text (e.g. www: braille .dknet.dk) 5.
+Are the proposed characters in current use by the user community?
+Yes If YES, where?
 Reference: Worldwide 6.
-After giving due considerations to the principles in the P&P document must the proposed character ers be entirely in the BMP?
+After giving due considerations to the principles in the P&P document must the proposed charact ers be entirely in the BMP?
 Yes If YES, is a rationale provided?
 If YES, reference: 7.
-Should the proposed characters be kept together in a contiguous range (rather than being scattere ed)?
+Should the proposed characters be kept together in a contiguous range (rather than being scatte red)?
 8. Can any of the proposed characters be considered a presentation form of an existing character or character sequence?
-No If YES, reference: 9.
-Can any of the proposed characters be encoded using a composed character sequence of either No If VES, is a rationale for its inclusion provided?
-No If VES, reference: 10.
+No If YES, is a rationale for its inclusion provided?
+If YES, reference: 9.
+Can any of the proposed characters be encoded using a composed character sequence of either existing characters or other proposed characters?
+No If YES, is a rationale for its inclusion provided?
+If YES, reference: 10.
 Can any of the proposed character(s) be considered to be similar (in appearance or function) to an existing character?
 No If YES, is a rationale for its inclusion provided?
-If YES reference 11.
+If YES, reference: 11.
 Does the proposal include use of combining characters and/or use of composite sequences?
-No If VES, is a rationale for such use provided?
-If YES, reference: Is a list of composite sequences and their corresponding glyph images (graphic symbols) provi If YES, reference: ded?
-12. Does the proposal contain characters with any special properties such as control function or similar semantics?
+No If YES, is a rationale for such use provided?
+If YES, reference: Is a list of composite sequences and their corresponding glyph images (graphic symbols) provi /ided?
+If YES, reference: 12.
+Does the proposal contain characters with any special properties such as control function or similar semantics?
 No If YES, describe in detail (include attachment if necessary) 13.
 Does the proposal contain any Ideographic compatibility character(s)?
 No If YES, is the equivalent corresponding unified ideographic character(s) identified?
 If YES, reference: